-Dependence on Key Sole Source Suppliers.
-The Company does not maintain any long-term supply agreements with any of its suppliers, and the majority of the critical components and sub-assemblies included in the Company's production systems, as well as certain raw materials required for the fabrication of the Company's wafers and package-ready devices, are obtained from sole source suppliers or a limited number of suppliers.
+Dependence on Key Suppliers.
+The Company does not maintain any longterm supply agreements with any of its suppliers, and the majority of the critical components and sub-assemblies included in the Company's production systems, as well as certain raw materials required for the fabrication of the Company's wafers and package-ready devices, are obtained from sole source suppliers or a limited number of suppliers.
 The manufacture of certain components and sub-assemblies and raw materials is very complex and requires long lead times.
 The Company's systems cannot be produced without certain sole-sourced, critical components.
 In addition, the production of the Company's wafers and package-ready devices is inherently dependent on an adequate source of raw materials.
 Alternative suppliers for many of these components and materials may not be readily available.
 In addition, the Company intends to rely to an increasing degree on outside suppliers because of their specialized expertise.
 The Company's reliance on a limited group of suppliers, and particularly on sole source suppliers, involves several risks, including the potential inability to obtain an adequate supply of components and materials, and reduced control over pricing and delivery time.
-To date, the Company has experienced occasional delays in obtaining components and materials.
-There can be no assurance that delays or shortages caused by suppliers will not occur in the future.
-The failure to obtain adequate, timely deliveries of sub-assemblies and components and materials could prevent the Company from meeting scheduled shipment dates, which could damage relationships with current and prospective customers and could materially adversely affect the Company's business, financial condition and results of operations.
-See "Business--Manufacturing."
+To date, the Company has generally been able to obtain components and materials when needed or on a timely basis, although it has experienced occasional delays.
+There can be no assurance that delays or shortages caused by suppliers will not occur in the future. inability to obtain adequate, timely deliveries of sub-assemblies and components and materials could prevent the Company from meeting scheduled shipment dates, which could damage relationships with current and prospective customers and may materially adversely affect the Company's business, financial condition and results of operations.
+See "Business -Manufacturing."

-Risks Arising from Rapid Technological Change; Reliance Upon Continued Product Development.
+Rapid Technological Change; Reliance Upon Continued Product Development.
 The markets in which the Company and its customers compete are characterized by rapid technological change, evolving industry standards and continuous improvements in products and services.
-Due to continual changes in these markets, the Company's future success will depend upon whether it can improve its production systems and processes, wafers and package-ready devices and develop new technologies that compete effectively on the basis of price and performance and adequately address customer requirements.
+Due to continual changes in these markets, the Company believes that its future success will depend upon its ability to continually improve its production systems and processes, wafers and package-ready devices and to develop new technologies that compete effectively on the basis of price and performance and adequately address customer requirements.
 There can be no assurance that the Company's research and development staff will develop new products in time or with sufficient performance characteristics to meet the demands of the market.
 The Company's production systems must remain competitive on the basis of cost of ownership, process performance and capital productivity.
 Because it is generally not possible to predict the time required and costs involved in reaching certain research, development and engineering objectives, actual development costs could exceed budgeted amounts and estimated product development schedules could require extension.
 Any delay or inability to overcome such difficulties would materially adversely affect the Company's business, financial condition and results of operations.
 Additionally, if new products or enhancements experience reliability or quality problems, the Company could encounter a number of difficulties, including reduced orders, higher manufacturing costs, delays in collection of accounts receivable and additional service and warranty expenses, all of which could materially adversely affect the Company's business, financial condition and results of operations.
-See "Business--Compound Semiconductor Process Technology," "--Products," " Research and Development" and "--Competition."
+See "Business - Products."